So, you’re building a website? You have your domain name from Godaddy, Namechap, or Enom. You have your website idea.

-A password is required to be at least eight characters and has both capital and lowercase letters, a number, and a special character (?,!,#, etc).
+A password is required to be at least eight characters and have both capital and lowercase letters, a number, and a special character (?,!,#, etc).

 Step 6: Login to your hosting account

 Once the password is successfully created, you will receive an email with the details of your hosting account username and other login information.

-Alternatively, you can go to the Bluehost website and click the login icon in the top right-hand corner of the navigation menu as shown in the picture below.
+Or, you can go to the Bluehost website and click the login icon in the top right-hand corner of the navigation menu, as shown in the picture below:

 When you log into the Cpanel for the first time, you will see a welcome message similar to the image below.
-It will offer to guide you to the next step but click skip this.
+It will offer to guide you to the next step, but you can click skip this.

 Step 7: Pointing the domain name to the hosting account or a server